awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.db.md

 ## Adding an Amazon RDS DB Instance to Your Environment<a name="environments-cfg-rds-create"></a>

-You can add a DB instance to your environment in the Elastic Beanstalk console\.
+You can add a DB instance to your environment by using the Elastic Beanstalk console\.

 **To add a DB instance to your environment**